PGSafarik/FoxGHI/README.md

 some - in my opinion - innovative and interesting techniques from this environment.
 At this time Simple Window (FXGWindow), Header bar (FXWindowHeader) and Window Control Panel (FXWindowController) are implemented.

-As stated above, the goal of this library is not to duplicate Gnome 3, but to implement those object, I am trying to start from the Gnome 3 Standard "GHI - Gnome Human Interface", according to this one the library also got its name.

-Please note that the library is currently under development and may change at any time, although there is a certain effort to prevent this from happening, however, this cannot be guaranteed at this time

 _Img.2: The FoxGHI Control Panel_
 <p align="center"><img src="doc/images/ControlPanel.png?raw=true"/>